Fact-checked by the onlinepaydaynews.com editorial team

 Can I use a personal line of credit like a bank account during a cash crisis?

-Yes, but you should not.
+Technically yes, but doing so is expensive.
 A line of credit is a debt instrument, not a substitute for a checking account.
-Drawing and repaying constantly while paying interest each month is far more expensive than a one-time installment loan if your need is actually fixed in size.
+Drawing and repaying constantly while paying interest each month costs far more than a one-time installment loan if your need is actually fixed in size.

 Does applying for both an installment loan and a line of credit at the same time hurt my credit?